 We start by unfolding RawBor to learn the name of the underlying borrow slice, ι' .
-Combining the borrow token in that definition with the authoritative state in LftBorAlive, we learn that the current borrow state is $B(\iota') = \text{in}$, so the slice is full.
-We use SLICE-DELETE-FULL to remove that slice, obtaining $\triangleright [\text{Bor} : (\kappa, \iota)]1$.
-68 We remove ι' from B and the authoritative state.
-LftBorDeposit is unaffected because we just removed a borrow in the in state, which does not have any deposit.
+Combining the borrow token in that definition with the authoritative state in LftBorAlive, we learn that the current borrow state is $B(\iota') = in$, so the slice is full.
+We use SLICE-DELETE-FULL to remove that slice, obtaining \triangleright [Bor : (κ, ι)]1.68 We remove ι' from B and the authoritative state.
+LftBorDeposit is unaffected because we just removed 67 We do not just empty that borrow slice, we really remove it from the borrow box.
+Of course, this creates an imbalance with the inheritance box; we will use LftVs to put that borrow token back in place just in time.

+$^{^{68}}$ Borrow tokens are timeless, so we can remove the $\triangleright.$ a borrow in the in state, which does not have any deposit.
 Thus we are done.

-67 We do not just empty that borrow slice, we really remove it from the borrow box.
-Of course, this creates an imbalance with the inheritance box; we will use LftVs to put that borrow token back in place just in time.

-$^{^{68}}$ Borrow tokens are timeless, so we can remove the $\triangleright.$